MinaProtocol/mina/rfcs/0051-stop-transaction-processing.md

     global slot is greater or equal to `<slot>`, the block producer should not produce blocks.
-  * When the stop transaction slot configuration is set to `None`, the block producer processes transactions and fees as usual.
+  * When the stop transaction slot configuration is set to `None`, the block producer processes transactions, snark work and coinbase fee as usual.
-  * When the stop transaction slot configuration is set to `<slot>` and the current global slot is less than `<slot>`, the block producer processes transactions and fees as usual.
+  * When the stop transaction slot configuration is set to `<slot>` and the current global slot is less than `<slot>`, the block producer processes transactions, snark work and coinbase fee as usual.
   * When the stop transaction slot configuration is set to `<slot>` and the current global slot is greater or equal to `<slot>`, the block producer produces empty blocks (blocks with an empty staged ledger diff).